XRPLF/xrpl-dev-portal/gatewayd.md

 (*Aside:* Keep in mind the very different values for currencies.
 In this example, the two troy ounces of gold (XAU 2) are, at the time of writing, worth approximately $2600 USD.)
 Fortunately, gatewayd supports very large and small numbers.)

 The last step before you can start your gateway is to set the last payment hash.
-This indicates a cutoff point in time, where the gateway should monitor Ripple for payments that are newer and try to process them, but ignore payments that are older. <span class='draft-comment'>(Any advice on what payment hash to use?</span>
+This indicates a cutoff point in time, where the gateway should monitor Ripple for payments that are newer and try to process them, but ignore payments that are older.
+To get a good starting value, look up the transaction history for the cold wallet and choose the most recent transaction.

 ## Updating

 The update process for gatewayd may change in the future, but for now, updating to a new version follows this process:

-<span class='draft-comment'>(Need to confirm that this is the correct commandline syntax for all of these)</span>

 1. Use git to pull the `master` branch [from Github](https://github.com/ripple/gatewayd.git).
 (This assumes you created it by using `git clone` on the repository first.)<br/>
     `git pull`